dbactual/thomaspaine/content/pages/resources/foner-s-introduction-to-the-collected-works.md

 ---
-Title: Foner's Introduction to the Collected Works
+title: Foner's Introduction to the Collected Works
 ---

    THOMAS PAINE-WORLD CITIZEN AND DEMOCRAT